How to Get a Project Started

 • Map out your existing process and compare the existing state to the desired state.

 • Identify major steps in the process, who is involved and whether the steps are performed consistently.
-The goal is to compare what we think is happening with what is actually happening.
-This may include direct observation or audits in addition to interviews with process owners.

 • Identify if there are missing steps or areas where there is an opportunity to improve the steps.
 Also, take note of any wasted or areas of inefficiency if relevant.

-• You can utilize a pareto chart or fishbone diagrams in this step to brainstorm any specific causes of error or problems.
+• Tip: You may use a process map or swim lane map to organize the information and review with stakeholders.
+You can also utilize a pareto chart or fishbone diagrams in this step to brainstorm any specific causes of error or problems.

 3. Identify specific interventions that you feel will result in improvement in the process and outcome.